ACharles813/Azure-Honeynet-Project/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-Before security measures are implemented, the metrics above are left as in, exposed to the internet.
-The Virtual Machines have both their Network Security Groups and built-in firewalls open and vulnerable.
-Other resources are deployed with public endpoints visible to the Internet.
+Before security measures are implemented, the metrics above are left as in and exposed to the internet.
+The Virtual Machines have their Network Security Groups and built-in firewalls open and vulnerable.
+Other resources are deployed with public endpoints visible to the internet.
 Data was collected after 24 hours.

-To harden the environment, traffic inward to the Network Security Groups are blocked with the exception of my admin workstation.
-Other resources are then protected by their built-in firewalls as well as private endpoints, to ensure a secure a private connectivity between the virtual machines and the storage accounts.
+To harden the environment, the following measures were taken:

+1. Traffic inward to the Network Security Groups are blocked with the exception of my admin workstation (my IP address).
+This ensures only authorized and trusted sources are allowed to communicate with the virtual machines.
+2. Other resources are then protected by enchancing their built-in firewalls.
+By doing this, unauthorized access is restricted.
+3. Private endpoints were implemented in replace of public endpoints to limit access to the Azure Key Vault and storage containers.

 ## Attack Maps Before Hardening / Security Controls